groom playbook

 Config

-/groom reads the following keys from src/config.yaml.
+The playbook reads these keys from src/config.yaml.
 See Project config for the deep-merge override mechanics; per-project tweaks live in ~/Claude/{project}/config.yaml.

-• sprint.default_threshold_sp — soft cap on total SP per plan; above this /groom proposes a split.
+• core.sprint.default_threshold_sp — soft cap on total SP per plan; above this the run proposes a split.

-• sprint.redecompose_threshold — per-task SP value at or above which the task must be re-decomposed before the plan can leave in-spec.
+• core.sprint.redecompose_threshold — per-task SP value at or above which the task must be re-decomposed.

-• tasks — list of {type, description, doc_uri} entries (feature, bug, refactoring). /groom classifies the request against this list; the matching doc_uri lazy-loads detailed guidance for that task type.
+• core.task_types — list of {type, description, doc_uri} entries (feature, bug, refactoring).
+The request is classified against this list; the matching doc_uri lazy-loads detailed guidance for that task type.